B2 · Intermédiaire supérieur Chapitre 15

 Pratique rapide (10)

 ✓ Correct! ✗ Not quite.
-Correct answer: He must have been very tired after his long flight.
+Correct answer: She might have forgotten the meeting.

 Choose the correct modal.